 Keeping well-hydrated is crucial – skin needs moisture from the inside as well.
 So try to drink more water than usual and look after your general health.
 Colds and winter bugs can exacerbate eczema, so be thoughtful about your body, eat a healthy diet, get plenty of rest and maintain good hand hygiene, especially in busy areas and on public transport.

-Treat yourself to some natural products that you trust (perhaps give our Eczema Sample store box a try) – and whatever you choose, make sure you do a test patch and give your skin time to adjust to any new regime.
+Treat yourself to some natural products that you trust (click here for our skincare collection) – and whatever you choose, make sure you do a test patch and give your skin time to adjust to any new regime.

 Ultimately just try to enjoy any cool, crisp weather, take whatever sunshine you can find and snuggle-up with your loved ones.